quant525/Multi_Quant_Strategies--APAC-US-markets/DualFrame CCI-TWAP Trading System/README.md

 - **Data Frequency:** 10-minute bars
 - **Holding Duration:** 1.5 to 3 days
 - **Backtested Period:** From June 2017 to June 2025 *(In order to test if the strategy can survive under All-Weather conditions)*

-*The reason why I didn't consider In sample/Out Sample type of test is to prove that the strategy is itself enough robust without changing any parameter.
+*The reason why I didn't consider In sample/Out Sample type of test is to prove that the strategy is itself enough robust without changing any parameters throughout the whole dataset.

 ## 📌 Strategy Overview